trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/using-truffle-develop-and-the-console.md

 truffle console
 ```

 This will look for a network definition called `development` in the configuration, and connect to it, if available.
-You can override this using the `--network <name>` option.
+You can override this using the `--network <name>` option or [customize](/docs/truffle/reference/configuration#networks) the `development` network settings.
 See more details in the [Networks](/docs/advanced/networks) section as well as the [command reference](/docs/advanced/commands).

 When you load the console, you'll immediately see the following prompt: